Skip to main content

 Notes to the example:

-(1) The part of the taxable base taxed abroad is determined by subtracting from the acquisition value of the property the amount of the debts corresponding to it, which are the only debts that appear in the corresponding section of the declaration: 200,000 – 40,000 = 160,000 euros.
-Once the net value of the property has been determined, it is reduced by the proportional part of the reduction due to the exempt minimum: (160,000 x 750,000) ÷ 1,450,000 = 82,758.62 euros.
+(1) The portion of the taxable base taxed abroad is determined by subtracting the amount of the debts corresponding to the property from the acquisition value of the property, which are the only debts that appear in the corresponding section of the declaration: 200,000 – 40,000 = 160,000 euros.
+Once the net value of the property has been determined, it is reduced by the proportional part of the reduction for the exempt minimum: (160,000 x 750,000) ÷ 1,450,000 = 82,758.62 euros.
 (Back)

 (2) The average effective tax rate is determined as follows: (3,240.36 x 100) ÷ 750,000 = 0.43.
 (Back)